 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

-When we purchased our home in 2016, we knew security cameras were a must.
+When we purchased our home a few years back, we knew security cameras were a must.
 We wanted to have a way to monitor the porch to protect our packages from porch thieves since we’re frequent online shoppers.
 Fortunately, we’ve never had a break-in or a box taken from our doorstep since moving in.

 Having security cameras around the exterior of our home gives us peace of mind.
 And we even installed several indoors in areas we don’t use much so that we can keep an eye on those locations.
 The outdoor cameras are fun because now and then we’ll see a bunny or neighbor cat visiting our front door.